daar/GLPT/README.md

 # GLPT :: OpenGL Pascal Toolkit

-A simple toolkit that allows to create and manage native OpenGL contexts in a platform independent way.
+An easy to use native pascal toolkit that allows to create and manage OpenGL contexts in a platform independent way.

 ![alt text](https://github.com/daar/GLPT/blob/master/image/simple.png "GLPT in action")